rabobank/credhub-kms-plugin-boshrelease/README.md

 * if your VM has multiple Managed Identities assigned, you have to specify the environment variable `AZURE_CLIENT_ID` or `AZURE_CLIENT_ID_FILE` to the client id of the Managed Identity you want to use.

 ## AWS
-When creating the secret in AWS Secrets Manager, make sure **not** to use a (JSON) key value pair, but just a plain string.
+When creating the secret in AWS Secrets Manager, make sure to use a (JSON) key value pair with the following (sample structure):
 Also don't activate automatic rotation.

 The credhub VMs need an EC2 instance profile that allows for reading the secret from AWS Secrets Manager.